When, and how much?

 - diameter of trunk and species of all trees with trunks greater than 3" in diameter

-- locations of all impervious surfaces
+- locations of all impervious surfaces with type of material labeled (concrete, asphalt, crushed rock)

-- adjacent right of way improvements (full width)
+- adjacent right of way (full width)

-- neighboring structures within 20' of property line (if you are changing the front of your house, you may need to have the entire front of both adjacent houses surveyed in order to determine your setback by way of "front yard averaging")
+- neighboring structures within 20' of property line (If you are changing the front of your house, you may need to have the entire front of both adjacent houses surveyed in order to determine your setback by way of "front yard averaging.")

 Whether or not you anticipate problems, making changes to your home's appearance is something that the neighbors will be concerned about.
 For strategies to prevent or resolve conflict, see WHEN NEIGHBORS DISAPPROVE - 6 TIPS FOR SUCCESS.